-Operation Definition Relevant Phrases

-Negation (inversion, logical ¬A Not A

-NOT) not A not A It is wrong that A
+Operation Definition Relevant Phrases Negation (inversion, logical NOT) ¬ A not A not A Not A It is wrong that A with the formula number in inverted commas: "... the solution to the optimisation problem (8) depends on..."

 1.4.3 Formulas